cdk8s-team/cdk8s/docs/getting-started/typescript.md

----
-title: Getting Started with TypeScript
+# Getting Started with TypeScript
----

 Let's walk through a simple "Hello, World!" example in TypeScript.